 Home of the famed Oyster Bar, there are also plenty of shops, bakeries, and, of course, a Starbucks.

 #4 Lincoln Center for the Performing Arts.
 Broadway starting at about 61st St and stretching to about 65th St.

-Lincoln Center is a complex of many buildings, where you can enjoy theatre, opera, the symphony, dance, film and exhibitions and festivals.
-Created by a battalion of architects, each building is a little different, even though they are all clad in cream coloured travertine.
+Lincoln Center is a complex of many buildings, where you can enjoy theater, opera, the symphony, dance, film and exhibitions and festivals.
+Created by a battalion of architects, each building is a little different, even though they are all clad in cream colored travertine.
 There’s Avery Fisher Hall, the New York State Theater, the Metropolitan Opera House and the famous Juilliard School of Music.
 None of these buildings is particularly sexy until you get inside, but the effect they make together, coupled with that fountain out front, is astounding.

 #5 The Ansonia Hotel, 2109 Broadway at 73rd St.

 This great Beaux Arts wedding cake of a building with turrets, overwrought wrought-iron balconies, a mansard roof and all kinds of crockets, wreaths and perhaps cherubs has sort of an off-beat reputation.